#1: No Easy Days

 #3: Not Replacing Your Sweat

-You typically sweat more on indoor rides than outdoor due to reduced air movement and increased effort.
+You typically sweat more on indoor rides than outdoor due to reduced air movement and increased effort (which reminds me: get a fan).
 That pool of sweat beneath your bike and that condensation on your windows is all fluid from your body that you need to replace before bad things happen.

 So make sure you drink plenty of water–but not just water.
 Make sure whatever you drink also replaces the electrolytes you’re losing.

-How much you need to drink depends on your physiology and effort level, but 25-30 ounces per hour of riding is a good start.
+How much you need to drink depends on your physiology and effort level, but 25-45 ounces per hour is a typical range.

 Here are a few popular electrolyte drink mixes for cyclists: